 How do I get a tutor?

-TRiO Student Support Services students should contact Bill Jackson, TRiO Learning Skills Specialist, at 234-5260 or email@example.com .
+TRiO Student Support Services students should contact Amory Porter, TRiO Learning Skills Specialist, at 234-5416 or firstname.lastname@example.org .
 He will ask you to complete a schedule indicating how often you want tutoring and in which course or courses, along with the times you are available.

 Where do I go to meet with my tutor?